collective/collective.simplesocial/README.txt

 Adding Like Buttons
 -------------------

-1. Go to the Facebook Settings control panel in your Plone site.
+1. Go to Site Setup.
+2. Click Facebook Settings.
-2. Log into Facebook using the provided button if you have not done so already.
+3. Log into Facebook using the provided button if you have not done so already.
-3. On the Like Button tab, make sure that "Display Like buttons on this site" is checked.
+4. On the Like Button tab, make sure that "Display Like buttons on this site" is checked.
-4. Choose the content types where you want Like buttons to appear by default.
+5. Choose the content types where you want Like buttons to appear by default.
-5. Set the display options for your Like buttons.
+6. Set the display options for your Like buttons.
-6. Save your settings.
+7. Save your settings.

 Enabling and Disabling Like Buttons
 -----------------------------------